Sexual abuse scandal in the Roman Catholic Archdiocese of Boston: Cover-ups

 Grassroots public advocacy groups like Voice of the Faithful focused on Cardinal Bernard Francis Law after documents revealed his extensive role in covering up incidents of sexual misconduct of his priests.
-For example, Cardinal Law moved Paul Shanley and John Geoghan from parish to parish within the diocese despite repeated allegations of molestation of children under the priests' care.
-Later, it was discovered that Father Shanley had addressed a 1978 conference that led to formation of the North American Man/Boy Love Association (NAMBLA).
+For example, Law moved Shanley and Geoghan from parish to parish within the diocese despite repeated allegations of molestation of children under the priests' care.
+Later, it was discovered that Shanley had addressed a 1978 conference that led to formation of the North American Man/Boy Love Association (NAMBLA).

-In 1984, John Brendan McCormack became Secretary for Ministerial Personnel in the Archdiocese of Boston.
-In this role, McCormack was Cardinal Law's point of interface for reviewing complaints against priests accused of sexual misconduct and removing some of them from active duty.
+In 1984, Bishop John McCormack became secretary for ministerial personnel in the Archdiocese of Boston.
+In this role, McCormack was Law's point of interface for reviewing complaints against priests accused of sexual misconduct and removing some of them from active duty.
 He was later accused of taking too little action in handling Geoghan, a Boston priest who allegedly molested over 130 children during his ministry.

 In 1990, after receiving complaints from an alleged victim, he removed one priest from duty and sent him to treatment, only for the same priest to later serve as a hospital chaplain.
 He also wrote conciliatory letters to another priest accused of pedophilia and who once defended NAMBLA, then failed to notify the diocese to which that priest was later transferred of the accusations made against him.

 Cardinal Law's response

-Cardinal Law's term as Archbishop of Boston began in popularity but quickly declined into turbulence towards the end of his tenure.
-Allegations and reports of sexual misconduct by priests of the Archdiocese of Boston became widespread causing Roman Catholics in other dioceses of the United States to investigate similar situations there.
-Cardinal Law's actions and inactions prompted public scrutiny of all members of the United States Conference of Catholic Bishops and the steps they had taken in response to past and current allegations of sexual abuse at the hands of priests.
-The events in the Archdiocese of Boston exploded into a national Roman Catholic Church sex abuse scandal.
+Law's term as archbishop of Boston began in popularity but quickly declined into turbulence towards the end of his tenure.
+Allegations and reports of sexual misconduct by priests of the archdiocese became widespread, causing Catholics in other dioceses of the United States to investigate similar situations there.
+Law's actions and inactions prompted public scrutiny of all members of the United States Conference of Catholic Bishops and the steps they had taken in response to past and current allegations of sexual abuse at the hands of priests.
+The events in the archdiocese exploded into a national Roman Catholic Church sex abuse scandal.

-Law's public statements and depositions during the abuse crisis claimed that the Cardinal and Roman Catholic Archdiocese of Boston did not initially have the expertise to understand pedophilia and ephebophilia and relied upon doctors' recommendations.
+Law's public statements and depositions during the abuse crisis claimed that he and the archdiocese did not initially have the expertise to understand pedophilia and ephebophilia and relied upon doctors' recommendations.
 In January 2002, Law stated, "I promulgated a policy to deal with sexual abuse of minors by clergy.
 This went into effect on January 15, 1993", and asserted that the "policy has been effective."
 In one 2002 deposition, Law said that his practice under the policy was to seek the advice of mental health professionals before deciding whether a priest accused of sexually abusing a child should be returned to the pulpit.